 A combination resume offers the best of both worlds by fusing these two features.
 The experience section lets you outline your recent work history - essential information for most employers.
 At the same time, the profile section enables you to display your career highlights at the top, regardless if they're from that work history or another part of your background.

 As a result, you can present yourself clearly and strategically.
-With this format you give hiring managers the best view of your experience and relevant strengths so they can decide to call you for an interview.
+This format gives hiring managers the best view of your experience and relevant strengths so they can decide to call you for an interview.

 Include a cover letter with your resume